-We are available to speak with you about your DOUGLAS COUNTY DUI case anytime, including after hours and weekends.
-Call Chestney & Sullivan today!
-484.816.8777
+We are available to speak with you about your Douglas County DUI case anytime, including after hours, weekends, and holidays!
+Call Chestney & Sullivan today at 404.816.8777

 If you have been arrested for a DUI in Douglas County, Douglas County DUI lawyers James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor.
 Our experienced Douglas County DUI lawyers offer a free in-office consultation on how we can effectively defend your Douglas County DUI charges.
 Call us today at 404.816.8777.

 When your Douglas DUI case begins in any one of the municipal courts in Douglas County, if you demand a jury trial, the municipal court loses jurisdiction over your case.
 Your Douglas County DUI case is then transferred to the Douglas County court system for prosecution.
 Sometimes that is the best option if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your case.
 Some Douglas County municipal courts simply will not allow some DUI cases to be tried in their jurisdiction.
 If that is the case, then the only option to try to avoid a DUI conviction is to try your Douglas County DUI case in the county court system.